PeggyFan/course-dbt/greenery/README_week4.md

 | 2023-04-28T17:07:44.54Z | Monstera | 64  | 50  |

 Pothos and String of Pearls sold out at the end of week 3.
-Looking at the changes in inventory in the last three weeks, products that appear more than once has higher volatility: `String of pearls`, `Pothos`, `Philodendron`, and `Monstera`.
+Looking at the changes in inventory in the last three weeks, products that appear more than once has higher volatility: `String of pearls`, `Pothos`, `Philodendron`, and `Monstera`

 | change_date | product_name | CHANGED_FROM | CHANGED_TO | DIFFERENCE |
 | --- | --- | --- | --- | --- |
 | 2023-04-28T17:07:44.54Z | Bamboo | 56  | 44  | 12  |